 The Important Value of Finding Quietude, a Time to Reflect and Renew

-Spring is finally here in full force, my favorite season!
-It has been an incredible blessing over the winter months to spend a lot of quiet meditative time.
-I enjoyed the time to reflect and renew.
+Spring is finally here in full force, my favorite season.
+It has been an incredible blessing over the winter months to spend some time in quiet meditation.
+I enjoyed the opportunity to reflect and renew.

 It reminded me of the summer school holidays in Australia as a kid, when I had more time and opportunity to do nothing.
 In the heat, there was a slowness, a stillness, a time to dream, to reflect, and to play.